youngboy/engine-docs/source/standalone-proxy.md

 ```

 What are those things?
-1. `origin.url` : The URL for your GraphQL server
+1. `origin.http.url` : The URL for your GraphQL server
 2. `frontend.host` : The hostname the proxy should be available on
 3. `frontend.port` : The port the proxy should bind to
 4. `frontend.endpoint` : The path for the GraphQL server .
 This is usually /graphql.